rsobook/microservice-etcd/README.md

 **etcd-prepopulate.bash** will create the keys that our microservices need with the default values.
 This has to be called when docker volume is first created.

-To start the etcd container for the first time, run:
+To start the etcd container, run:

 ````
 ./etcd-startup.bash